About Us

 Unlike most conventional nurseries, we know the “provenance” of our plants, because we grow them ourselves, in our own backyard.

-As much as possible we source seeds from New England, to encourage local biodiversity.
-This isn’t possible for everything, however, so sometimes we use seeds sourced different ecoregions (eg. Prairie Moon’s stock) of otherwise native plants.
-We also use cuttings from plants for some species that are difficult or slow to propagate from seed (eg. things in the blueberry family Ericaceae).
-All cuttings are collected in small amounts on my own property, or places I’ve been given permission to collect.
+We do propagate from cuttings some species that are difficult to propagate from seed.
+All cuttings are collected in small amounts on my own property, or places I’ve explicitly been given permission to collect.

 No neonicotinoids or pyrethroids are used in growing our plants.
 In general we try to reduce pesticide usage – both “natural” and synthetic substances.
+We do occasionally use products like sulfur or neem oil, but generally we prefer avoid to creating the conditions where harmful organisms thrive.

 Charging affordable prices for our plants.